 Maintaining your P.Log. annually involves three critical requirements:

-As a P.Log. you must maintain your online presence in the Hub.
-You must actively participate in the community and contribute to it by (not limited to):
+As a P.Log. you are encouraged to actively participate in the professional community and contribute to it by (not limited to):

 - Contributing to a discussion led by another P.Log.

-Annually, you must complete one online module for continuous professional development.
-An online module will be provided to you by the Institute upon payment of your P.Log. professional fees with no further cost to you.
+The option of an online module will be provided to you by the Institute upon payment of your P.Log. professional fees at no further cost to you.
 You can enroll and complete this module at any time within the applicable professional year.
 Details on the modules will be outlined in the confirmation you receive upon payment of professional fees.

 The professional membership year begins on November 1 and ends on October 31 annually.
 The deadline to ensure you retain your P.Log. is November 30.
 To allow you sufficient time to process the renewal notice, the renewal process begins as early as July each year.